3 MIN READ

-We work on everything from the ground up on your beautiful home, and a lot of the time, the work we perform requires the use of ladders.
+We work on everything from the ground up on your beautiful home, and a lot of the time, the work we perform requires the use of ladders and ladder safety.
 Whether we are working from them to paint higher places or using them to gain access to the roof, eaves, or attic, ladders are a fantastic tool.
 We couldn’t do most of what we do without one.
-But a damaged ladder or a ladder misused can be a dangerous thing.
+But a damaged ladder or a ladder being misused can be a dangerous thing and definitely not the safety guidelines that were recommended.
 Always inspect your ladder to make sure it’s in good working condition.
 If it is damaged or missing parts don’t use it, It’s not worth the risk of a fall.

 Proper Use Of Extension Ladders